|Location:||10 km south of Billings. I-90 exit #452 Lockwood, 10 km south on Coburn Road.|

 The pictographs are 106 rock paintings, red, white, and, occasionally, yellow figures painted across earlier paintings in black.
 Typical are pictures of coup sticks, warriors in full regalia, turtles, bears, and bison.
 They were first documented by H. Melville Sayre in 1937 during an excavation.
 The same excavation revealed stone and bone tools, projectile points, a carved amulet, pottery shards, and burned bone.
 The oldest remains were from the Middle Prehistoric (3000 BC to 500 AD).
 The upper layers show occupations by nomadic buffalo hunters armed with bows and arrows during the Late Prehistoric (500 AD to 1800 AD).

-This cave is not a show cave, it is not interesting from the speleologic view, but it is an important archaeologic site.
+This cave is not a show cave, it is not interesting from the speleological view, but it is an important archaeological site.
 The cave is one of numerous fluviatile caves formed by the erosion of a long gone river.